wernerb/docker-xbmc-server/README.md

 # docker-xbmc-server

-This will allow you to serve files through the XBMC UPnP Library to your UPnP client/players (such as Xbmc or Chromecast).
+This will allow you to serve files through the kodi UPnP Library to your UPnP client/players (such as Kodi or Chromecast).

 Docker is used to compile and run the latest headless version of XBMC/Kodi